1 - Alcohol

 I’m not a massive fan of simply cutting foods out of your diet and neither is our Nutritionist Emma.
 That’s why, rather than eliminating all traces of milk and dairy from your everyday routine, I’m going to use Emma’s favourite word – moderation.
 If you’re continuously adding milk to your daily drink, lashing it on top of your cereal and then tucking into dairy-heavy meals, then sooner or later, the effects will make themselves known.

 That’s why it can’t hurt to start introducing dairy-free alternatives into your daily routine.
-Instead of adding milk to all your teas and coffees, why not try brown rice milk, which has a similar taste or jazz up your morning bowl of cereal with some sweet, refreshing almond milk?
-Our friends over at Jan de Vries have an impressive array of dairy-free alternatives that you might be interested in trying!
+Instead of adding milk to all your teas and coffees, why not try brown rice milk, which has a similar taste?
+Or jazz up your morning bowl of cereal with some sweet, refreshing almond milk.

 3 – Fizzy drinks